IBM/cloud-native-starter/reactive/README.md

 This part of the cloud-native-starter project describes how to implement reactive microservices with Quarkus, MicroProfile, Vert.x, Kafka and Postgres.

 The project comes with a sample application which displays articles with author information in a simple web application.
+The web application invokes the web-api service which implements a backend-for-frontend pattern and invokes the articles and authors service.
+The articles service stores data in a Postgres database.
+Messages are sent between the microservices via Kafka.

 This diagram describes the high level architecture.

 <kbd><img src="documentation/architecture-small.png" /></kbd>